Up in Arms Theatre Company

 The Up In Arms Theatre Company was an English touring-theatre company from the South West of England.

 The company was founded by the director Alice Hamilton and the writer Barney Norris, who first began working together when they met in their local youth theatre in Salisbury.

 The company presented work in theatres, woods and village halls across the United Kingdom, in co-production or in association with the Arcola Theatre, the Bush Theatre, the Orange Tree Theatre, the Out of Joint Theatre Company, the North Wall Arts Centre and the Reading Rep Theatre.

+The company was dissolved in 2022.